 What is a Huckleberry?

-- The variety that we have only grows in the western part or Montana and a little bit in the pan handle of Idaho.
+• The variety that we have only grows in the western part of Montana and a little bit in the pan handle of Idaho.
 Yes, there are other varieties of huckleberries in other states, but do not look or taste the same as ours.

-- Harvest time is usually late July through late August, depending on weather.
-Some years it can start as early as the beginning of July and last until till beginning of October.
+• Harvest time is usually late July through late August, depending on weather.
+Some years it can start as early as the beginning of July and last until the beginning of October.

 Because of the huckleberry’s unique flavor and elusive nature, it has become one of Montana’s hottest commodities.
 Huckleberries are used to make preserves and syrups to candies, soaps and lotions.
 We as a commercial business buy from the pickers by the pound once to twice a week until the season or quota is up.
 Most often, if you don’t pick them yourself, folks will have to purchase them from a stand typically by the gallon, which have been selling for $100!
 There are 5 pounds of berries to a gallon zip lock bag.
 So enjoy them while you can!